aksommerville/egg2/README.md

 - - [ ] Demo: Update re new synth.
 Remove "force", allow multiple songs, do a Yoshi track and danger track, ocarina, test all the things...
 - [ ] Audio review, when close to ready.
 - [ ] Minor bugs and tweaks outstanding.
+- - [ ] Add a metadata field to suppress the universal menu. `menu=none|default`?
+So we don't get disqualified from LowRezJam.
+- - [ ] native incfg: Timeout.
+See incfg_update().
+- - [ ] Web incfg could bear some prettying-up.
 - - [ ] MapEditor: Creating new map with position regime, I occasionally incorrectly get "position in use".
 - - [ ] SongEditor EventModal: Show noteid in hex and musical name too.
 - - [ ] SongEditor: Channel trim and pan can adjust in real time, in the synth.
 We should do that eagerly when it changes in the UI.